bunkerity/bunkerweb/docs/integrations.md

 docker pull bunkerity/bunkerweb-scheduler:1.6.0-beta
 ```

-Alternatively, you can build the Docker image directly from the [source](https://github.com/bunkerity/bunkerweb) (less coffee ☕ needed than BunkerWeb image) :
+Alternatively, you can build the Docker image directly from the [source](https://github.com/bunkerity/bunkerweb) (less coffee ☕ needed than the BunkerWeb image) :

 ```shell
 git clone https://github.com/bunkerity/bunkerweb.git && \
 cd bunkerweb && \
 docker build -t my-scheduler -f src/scheduler/Dockerfile .
+```

+!!! info "BunkerWeb settings"

+    Since the `1.6.0-beta` version, the Scheduler container is the one who you will define the settings for BunkerWeb.
+The Scheduler will then push the configuration to the BunkerWeb container.

+    ⚠ **Important** : All API related settings (like `API_HTTP_PORT`, `API_LISTEN_IP`, `API_SERVER_NAME` and `API_WHITELIST_IP`) **must be defined in the BunkerWeb container as well**.
+(The settings have to be mirrored in both containers, else the BunkerWeb container will not accept API requests from the Scheduler).

+    ```yaml
+    x-bw-api-env: &bw-api-env
+      # We use an anchor to avoid repeating the same settings for both containers
+      API_HTTP_PORT: "5000" # Default value
+      API_LISTEN_IP: "0.0.0.0" # Default value
+      API_SERVER_NAME: "bwapi" # Default value
+      API_WHITELIST_IP: "127.0.0.0/24 10.20.30.0/24" # Set this according to your network settings

+    services:
+      bunkerweb:
+        image: bunkerity/bunkerweb:1.6.0-beta
+        environment:
+          # This will set the API settings for the BunkerWeb container
+          <<: *bw-api-env
+        networks:
+          - bw-universe

+      bw-scheduler:
+        image: bunkerity/bunkerweb-scheduler:1.6.0-beta
+        environment:
+          # This will set the API settings for the Scheduler container
+          <<: *bw-api-env
+        networks:
+          - bw-universe
+    ...
     ```

 A volume is needed to store the SQLite database that will be used by the scheduler :